AustralianSynchrotron/ophyd/doc/source/device-overview.rst

 :attr:`hints`
 -------------

 The :attr:`hints` attribute is a dictionary that provides information about an :mod:`ophyd` device to :mod:`bluesky` callbacks that advise how that device should be handled by the callback.
 While it could be used for many purposes, its first use has been to direct the selection of the relevant axes and signals to use when plotting data from an event stream.

-There are two different locations where the
-``hints`` dictionary is created.
+There are two different locations where the ``hints`` dictionary is created.

-1. during the specification of an ophyd :class:`~device.Device`
+1. During the specification of an ophyd :class:`~device.Device`
-1. configuration of the ``start`` document by a :mod:`bluesky` plan
+1. Configuration of the ``start`` document by a :mod:`bluesky` plan

 The ``hints`` dictionary has well-known keys.